subv3rsiv3/website/_posts/2025-09-18-onedev-self-hosted-git-server-with-cicd-kanban-and-packages.md

 ---
 layout: posts
 title: OneDev – Self-hosted Git server with CI/CD, Kanban, and packages
-date: '2025-09-18 19:16:03 '
+date: '2025-09-18 19:36:58 '
-excerpt: '### OneDev Enhances Self-Hosted DevOps with Built-In Security Scanning OneDev is an open-source Git server alternative that bundles CI/CD pipelines, Kanban boards, and package handling into a single, self-hosted platform, giving teams more '
+excerpt: '### OneDev: A Robust Self-Hosted Git Alternative for DevOps Enthusiasts OneDev is an open-source, self-hosted Git server that bundles essential tools like CI/CD pipelines, Kanban boards, and package repositories, making it a one-stop shop f'
 seo_title: OneDev – Self-hosted Git server with CI/CD, Kanban, and packages
-seo_description: '### OneDev Enhances Self-Hosted DevOps with Built-In Security Scanning OneDev is an open-source Git server alternative that bundles CI/CD pipelines, Kanban'
+seo_description: '### OneDev: A Robust Self-Hosted Git Alternative for DevOps Enthusiasts OneDev is an open-source, self-hosted Git server that bundles essential tools like '
 categories:
 - Security
-- Microsoft365
 - CloudDevOps
+- AI_Automation
 tags:
 - Security
-- Microsoft365
 - CloudDevOps
+- AI_Automation
 permalink: /blog/onedev-self-hosted-git-server-with-cicd-kanban-and-packages/
 ---

-### OneDev Enhances Self-Hosted DevOps with Built-In Security Scanning OneDev is an open-source Git server alternative that bundles CI/CD pipelines, Kanban boards, and package handling into a single, self-hosted platform, giving teams more control over their code workflows.
-Its standout feature is a robust security scanner that probes code dependencies, compiled binaries, and container images for issues like vulnerabilities, licensing snafus, and exposed secrets—essentially acting as a vigilant gatekeeper for your projects.
-For SMBs and MSPs juggling tight budgets and multiple clients, this means ditching pricey third-party tools and running everything in-house, which cuts costs while boosting efficiency.
-What makes it particularly appealing is how it simplifies compliance in regulated industries, helping small outfits avoid fines or breaches without needing a dedicated security team.
-Plus, it's a smart move for tech-curious pros who want to tweak and secure their setups without vendor lock-in.
-Takeaways: - Streamlines security checks, saving SMBs audit time.
+### OneDev: A Robust Self-Hosted Git Alternative for DevOps Enthusiasts OneDev is an open-source, self-hosted Git server that bundles essential tools like CI/CD pipelines, Kanban boards, and package repositories, making it a one-stop shop for streamlined development workflows.
+This setup lets SMBs and MSPs ditch pricey cloud-based Git services, giving them full control over their code and data to avoid vendor lock-in and potential security headaches.
+A key highlight is its flexible security scanner, which probes code dependencies, binaries, and container images for threats like vulnerabilities, license issues, or exposed secrets—crucial in today's breach-happy digital landscape.
+For small businesses, this means easier compliance without the overhead of multiple tools, letting you focus on growth rather than firefighting IT risks.
+Ultimately, adopting OneDev could save costs and boost efficiency, but it demands some upfront tinkering to get everything running smoothly.
+Takeaways: - Boost in-house security scans to spot hidden risks.

         **Key takeaways**
-        - Reduces breach risks by spotting secrets early.
-- Lowers costs with integrated scanning tools.
-- Encourages regular scans in CI/CD for MSPs.
+        - Reduce cloud expenses with self-hosted setup.
+- Integrate scans early to avoid compliance fines.
+- Evaluate setup time before full adoption.

         **Source:** [https://onedev.io/](https://onedev.io/)